ZeeshanRiz/it-ticketing-sql-project/README.md.txt

 	- to summarize ticket volume
 	- understand and summarize tickets per severity
 	- Find tickets that have tight deadlines or Potential SLA risks

+If the database does not load or you would like to manually recreate it, run the following in order:

+1. schema.sql
+2. sample_data_insert.sql